 Knowing your Plan will demonstrate that you are meticulous, organized and consistent – the type of person a Banker really likes!

 Put Yourself in the Manager's Shoes

 One effective way of preparing for the interview is to imagine you as the Manager.
 Imagine you are seeing yourself and your plan for the first time; pretend you know absolutely nothing about you or your business.
 What would you ask?
 What would you want to know?
 What is likely to confuse an "outsider" about your business?
 What questions would you ask to get a better understanding?
 What challenging questions would you ask?

-You have to get inside his mind so you can prepare well-researched and well-presented answers to his likely questions.
-It's all back to being professional in your presentation, demonstrating that you know your business and that you are worthy of support.
+You have to get inside the Manager's mind so you can prepare well-researched answers to his likely questions.
+It all boils down to being professional in your presentation, demonstrating that you know your business and showing that you are worthy of support.
 You won't give this impression if you haven’t spend time thinking of possible questions you could be asked and preparing the answers in advance.

 Banker's favorite questions are "What if......" ones:

 - "What if the price of your raw materials goes up by 10%?"

 - "What if you lose your number one customer?"

 - "What if one of your critically important employees leaves?"